teemupulli/Activities/Homework.md

 # Homework

-> Homework for week 3, will be available by Thursday
+> Homework for week 3, will be available later today

 ### Tuesday morning: 2023-11-07